antzGames/OpenVAT-for-Godot/README.md

 - Auto import of the OpenVAT JSON configuration file.
 This includes:
 	- minimum/maximun vectors
-	- all animation track meta data
+	- animation track meta data
 - Can support multiple baked in animation tracks (supports a total of 4096 combined frames).

 ## `OpenVATMultiMeshInstance3D` features